Grid Testing & Compliance

 ERRCS grid testing covers all frequencies used by the Houston Fire Department (HFD) and Houston Police Department (HPD).
 This includes UHF and VHF bands used for dispatch, tactical, and mutual aid channels.
 Each frequency must meet the minimum signal strength threshold of -95 dBm (inbound) and a Delivered Audio Quality (DAQ) of 3.0 or better at every grid point in the building.

 Testing duration depends on building size and complexity.
 A single-floor 50,000 sq ft building typically takes 4-6 hours.
 Multi-story buildings, hospitals, and large complexes can take 1-3 days.
 The grid overlay divides each floor into measured sections, and every grid point must be tested on every required frequency.
-We provide a time estimate during the initial survey.
+A time estimate is provided during the initial survey.

-If your building fails grid testing, we provide a detailed deficiency report identifying exactly which grid points and frequencies fell below the required thresholds.
-We then design a remediation plan — which may include BDA system installation, antenna repositioning, or amplifier adjustments — to bring the building into compliance.
+If your building fails grid testing, a detailed deficiency report is issued identifying exactly which grid points and frequencies fell below the required thresholds, and a remediation plan is designed — which may include BDA system installation, antenna repositioning, or amplifier adjustments — to bring the building into compliance.
 Retesting is performed after remediation to verify the fix.

 NFPA 1225 requires annual testing of all ERRCS and BDA systems.
 This annual test verifies that signal levels still meet minimum thresholds at every grid point and that all system components are functioning properly.
 Additional testing is required after any building modifications that could affect RF propagation, such as new construction, renovations, or changes to interior walls.